aristosMiliaressis/pwnctl/README.md

 ## How to set it up?

-1. create an aws Administrator user & set up aws cli
+1. create an aws Administrator user & set a local aws profile
+2. setup devcontainer
-2. put all tool configuration files in the `deployment/` folder
+3. put all tool configuration files in the `deployment/` folder
-3. install `task`
-> sudo sh -c "$(curl --location https://taskfile.dev/install.sh)" -- -d -b /usr/local/bin
 4. run `task deploy`

 **To Do**